Computing Spectra -- On the Solvability Complexity Index Hierarchy and Towers of Algorithms: Main theorem on the general computational spectral problem

-Note that for every operator $A$ there is always a function $f$ which is a bound for its dispersion since $AP_m$, $P_mA$ are compact and $(P_n)$ converges strongly to the identity.
+\end{definition} Note that for every operator $A$ there is always a function $f$ which is a bound for its dispersion since $AP_m$, $P_mA$ are compact and $\{P_n\}$ converges strongly to the identity.
 But there is no function $f$ which acts as a uniform bound for all operators.
-Nevertheless, there are important (sub)classes of operators having well known uniform bounds, which should be mentioned: \begin{itemize} \item[(i)] band operators with bandwidth less than $d$: $f(k)= k+d$. \item[(ii)] band-dominated and weakly band-dominated operators: $f(k) = 2k$.
+Nevertheless, there are important (sub)classes of operators having well known uniform bounds, which should be mentioned: \begin{itemize} \item[(i)] Banded operators with bandwidth less than $d$: $f(k)= k+d$.
+More generally, we can consider operators with sparse matrices (only finitely many non-zero entries in each row and column) where $f$ captures the sparsity pattern.
+For example, for discrete Schr\"odinger operators on $l^2(\mathbb{Z}^2)$, we can choose an ordering of the lattice sites so that $f(k)-k=\mathcal{O}(\sqrt{k})$. \item[(ii)] Band-dominated and weakly band-dominated operators: $f(k) = 2k$.
 For definitions and properties of band and band-dominated operators see \cite{Roch_Silbermann_LimitOps, Lindner, SeiSurvey}.
-Weakly band-dominated operators can be found in \cite{Masc_Santos_Seidel}. \item[(iii)] Laurent/Toeplitz operators with piecewise continuous generating function: $f(k)=k^2$ (cf. \cite{Bottcher_Silbermann} and \cite[Proposition 5.4]{JuMaSe}). \item[(iv)] Let $\mathcal{F}$ be a family of bounded operators with a common bound $f$.
-Then $\tilde{f}$, given by $\tilde{f}(k)=f(k)+k$, is a common bound for all operators in the Banach algebra which is generated by $\mathcal{F}$. \end{itemize} \begin{remark}[Assumptions on $\Lambda$] In the case when the dispersion of the operator is known, the values $f(m)$ $(m\in \Nb)$ shall be available to the algorithms as constant evaluation functions (as was done in Remark \ref{Assumption_on_Lambda} and also for the function $g$ above).
-However, if the dispersion is not known then $\Lambda$ will not contain any constant functions in the theorems below. \end{remark}
+Weakly band-dominated operators can be found in \cite{Masc_Santos_Seidel}. \item[(iii)] Laurent/Toeplitz operators with piecewise continuous generating function: $f(k)=k^2$ (cf. \cite{bottcher2006analysis} and \cite[Proposition 5.4]{JuMaSe}). \item[(iv)] Let $\mathcal{F}$ be a family of bounded operators with a common bound $f$.
+Then $\tilde{f}$, given by $\tilde{f}(k)=f(k)+k$, is a common bound for all operators in the Banach algebra which is generated by $\mathcal{F}$. \end{itemize} Without loss of generality, we assume that $f$ is strictly increasing and $f(n)>n$.
+We are also interested in operators where the control of the growth of the resolvent is bounded. \begin{definition}[Controlled growth of the resolvent] Let $g:[0,\infty)\to[0,\infty)$ be a continuous function, vanishing only at $x=0$ and tending to infinity as $x\to\infty$ with $g(x)\leq x$.
+We say that a closed operator $A$ with non-empty spectrum on the Hilbert space $\mathcal{H}$ has controlled growth of the resolvent by $g$ if